-ClearBridge also acts as adviser or subadviser to the ClearBridge Funds which are part of the Legg Mason family of mutual funds.
+ClearBridge also acts as adviser or subadviser to the ClearBridge Funds, which are part of the Legg Mason family of mutual funds, as well as subadviser to non-proprietary funds.
 These funds are predominately sold through intermediaries, including broker-dealers, registered investment advisers and banks.
-ClearBridge also acts as subadviser to four proprietary closed-end funds whose shares trade on the New York Stock Exchange and four proprietary actively-managed exchange-traded funds ("ETFs"), which are traded on the NASDAQ.
-ClearBridge also acts as subadviser to non-proprietary funds.
-ClearBridge also manages accounts of non-U.S. clients either as adviser or subadviser.
+ClearBridge also acts as subadviser to a few proprietary closed-end funds whose shares trade on the New York Stock Exchange and a few proprietary actively-managed exchange-traded funds ("ETFs"), which are traded on the NASDAQ.
+ClearBridge also manages accounts and funds of non-U.S. clients either as adviser or subadviser.
 In addition, ClearBridge subadvises proprietary offshore funds which are offered and sold by its offshore affiliates.